UmForgotMyName/security-system-rpi4/README.md

 ## Project Overview

-This project involves creating a security lock system using a Raspberry Pi 4 Model B (8GB) and various peripherals, including a 12V solenoid door lock, IR sensor, Raspberry Pi camera module, RFID scanner, and more.
-The system uses facial recognition and RFID technology to grant access to authorized personnel.
+This project involves creating a security lock system using a Raspberry Pi 4 and various peripherals, including a 12V solenoid door lock, IR sensor, Raspberry Pi camera module, RFID scanner, and more.
+The system employs facial recognition and RFID technology to grant access to authorized personnel while logging unrecognized faces on a Flask website.

 ## Project Components